fvanderbiest/docker-volume-git-backup/README.md

 # Automatic docker volume backup with git

+This repository is the source of the [fvanderbiest/volume-git-backup](https://hub.docker.com/r/fvanderbiest/volume-git-backup/) image on Docker Hub.
-This repository provides a sample setup to git commit a docker volume every time a file is updated.
+The [fvanderbiest/volume-git-backup](https://hub.docker.com/r/fvanderbiest/volume-git-backup/) image provides an easy way to `git commit` a docker volume every time a file is updated.

-The [fvanderbiest/volume-git-backup](https://hub.docker.com/r/fvanderbiest/volume-git-backup/) image on Docker Hub is built from the Dockerfile in the `sync` directory.
 Feel free to use it if it suits your needs.

-The [docker-compose](docker-compose.yml) file and [geoserver_mock/Dockerfile](geoserver_mock/Dockerfile) we provide here are only meant to ease testing.

-# fvanderbiest/volume-git-backup
+Contributions welcomed.

-This image is the one watching for updates on a given file and performing the commit (& optionally push) when change is detected.
-The volume to backup should be mounted on `/var/local/data`.
+This image expects to find the volume mounted in `rw` mode on `/var/local/data`.

+The file to watch for changes should also be contained in this directory.
+The `run.sh` script uses `inotifywait` to watch for updates on this file.

+When change is detected, the script performs the commit and optionally pushes to a remote repository.

 Example usage:
 ```yaml